 In addition to the census data I also collected data from the Bureau of Labor Statistics.
 The variables collected from the BLS was the average weekly income, unemployment, employment, and total labor force variables.
 Unemployment and earnings have been a particularly important issue given the recent economic and are interesting data to explore for this election.

 Also I collected data on the last presidential election in New Hampshire from the The New York Times.
 The variables collected from the Times includes the total votes cast for each candidate and the percent of the total vote that was given to each candidate.

 The geographic data for New Hampshire were also collected from the U.S. Census Boundary Files website.

 To combine these sources of data I created a .csv file and used Cartographica's ability to import table files.
 The steps for combining the boundary file and the .csv file are…

-3. Choose the New Hampshire.csv file, or the file you want to import
+New Hampshire.csvfile, or the file you want to import

-5. Change the Target layer option to New Hampshire
+Change the Target Layer option to New Hampshire

 I have provided a few maps of the variables that are included in the dataset below.
 Also we will provide the New Hampshire data set so you can do more exploring on your own.